Maureen Batt

 “Batt brought a warm and very pleasing voice to her performance.” ~ Opera Canada (Helen in Monica Pearce’s Aunt Helen)

 Maureen Batt (she/her) is celebrated for her “rich, warm sound and masterful acting” (Opera Canada).
-Maureen focuses on celebrating Western classical contemporary repertoire by collaborating with established and emerging composers to commission, première, and re-perform their works.
+Maureen focuses on celebrating Western classical contemporary repertoire by collaborating with composers to commission, première, and re-perform their works.

 She has been engaged by the Open Waters Festival, Vocalypse Productions, Orchestra Toronto, Classics by the Bay, Windsor Symphony Orchestra, VoiceBox, Toronto Operetta Theatre, Maritime Concert Opera, Opera Nova Scotia, New Hamburg Live!, Open Ears Festival of Music and Sound, Whale Song Theatre, The Toy Piano Composers, performed as part of Neptune Theatre’s bonus features with her trio Diva Station, and has performed recitals across Canada, the United States, and Colombia.